 Your toothbrush has one job: to clean your teeth and get rid of any lingering bacteria or food particles.
-But have you thought about what happens after you brush your teeth?
-The very toothbrush that got rid of bacteria and food simply sits on the counter until the next use.
-If not cared for properly, this can lead to a multitude of problems including a smelly toothbrush.
+I was thinking the other day about what happens to my tooth brush after I brush my teeth.
+I quickly realized that the very toothbrush that got rid of bacteria and food simply sits on the counter until the next use.
+If I don’t take care of my toothbrush properly, this can lead to a multitude of problems including a smelly toothbrush.

 Why does my toothbrush smell bad?
-Most often, a toothbrush begins to smell bad when it is not able to dry completely between each use.
+As a general rule, a toothbrush begins to smell bad when it is not able to dry completely between each use.
 The bacteria and food particles that linger on the toothbrush may be responsible for creating a musty odor after several uses.
 Using a toothbrush cover while storing your toothbrush will almost always lead to a toothbrush that no longer smells fresh.

 In addition to a consistently damp toothbrush, there are a few other things that may be to blame for your smelly toothbrush.
 In this article, we will discuss the reasons why your toothbrush smells bad as well as reasons to address and prevent this issue in the future.

 It is no wonder that your toothbrush can begin to smell bad after a while.
 After all, it has quite a dirty job.
 After ridding your smile of plaque, bacteria, and food particles, your toothbrush simply sits on the countertop.
 When your toothbrush is not stored properly, this plaque and bacteria, along with other bacteria found in the bathroom, thrives.

 Gross, right?
 Not only does a smelly toothbrush make your daily brushing routine unpleasant, but the microbes that can grow on your toothbrush can even lead to tooth decay, gum disease, or other illness.